 It is through play that children acquire skills and prepare for future learning.

 The EYLF identifies five outcome areas to guide planning for children’s learning and development.
-The teachers and staff at Wendy’s and Hyde Park have found the new curriculum inspiring, as it challenges them to base their programs more on the needs, interests and capabilities of children.
+The educators at Wendy’s and Hyde Park have found the EYLF and Reggio principles and practices inspiring, as it challenges them to base their programs more on the needs, interests and capabilities of children.

 The five outcome areas are:

-The new Early Years Learning Framework supports the Emergent Curriculum to create high quality educational experiences and interactions in our services.
+The EYLF and Reggio principles and practices support us to create high quality educational experiences and interactions in our services.